 - Purchase high-quality lenses and make sure they have good oxygen permeability.
 Lenses with hyaluronan, particularly silicone hydrogel lenses, are excellent for people prone to developing dry eyes.
 Hard lenses also come highly recommended, as they draw very little liquid from the tear film.

 - Until you find a better solution, do not wear contact lenses for extended periods.
 If you suffer from dry eyes, it is best that you only wear them for a few hours and on special occasions, such as for an outing or to play sports.
 Avoid wearing contact lenses when watching TV or working at your computer, as these place a strain on your eyes.

 - Make sure to dispose of lenses every day, fortnightly or monthly, depending on what your eye doctor recommends.
 Your contact lens containers should also be changed every few weeks to prevent any germ build-up.

 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

-If you wear contact lenses and struggle with dry eyes, ask your Dr. Timothy S. Gibbons eye doctor about scleral lenses.
-Dr. Timothy S. Gibbons will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
+If you wear contact lenses and struggle with dry eyes, ask your Dr. Jeffrey C. Johnson eye doctor about scleral lenses.
+Dr. Jeffrey C. Johnson will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
 Fortunately, there's a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.